Provider

 await Future.delayed(Duration(seconds: 1));

-'Fetched data from API'
+return 'Fetched data from API';

 }